WeissShahaf/autosleap/README.md

 This App is used to run SLEAP inference of multiple models, on multiple videos, in parallel.

+the GUI is written with PySide2 to keep inline with SLEAP dependencies.

 Models can be manually loaded or read from a CSV file (see example in Docs). the parameters used are stored in a json file, and preloaded the next time the app is loaded.